 So, what exactly is manufacturing optimization?
 Manufacturing optimization, when executed properly, results in a final product design that not only provides the features and functions demanded by the market but is also compatible with the manufacturer’s equipment and processes, at the volumes needed.
 A critical element to successful manufacturing optimization is the engagement of the actual manufacturer that will make the product in the development process.
 For a product that is entering a less competitive market space, production cost may be less important.
 In these cases, the feature set should be the primary focus of early-stage work, however, it is still important to avoid concept choices that preclude realistic manufacturing plans.

 Focus on optimization for manufacture is part of a structured product design and engineering process and should start with the feasibility study.

 Product Design Strategies to Optimize for Manufacturing: Case Studies

 Case study #1: An enterprise dock for handheld PC’s.

 In this project, it was clear from the concept stage that conventional manufacturing processes would be suitable for the product.
 However, the product did need additional features which were key to the value of the design.
 These features included a retention system that required the use of slides that move perpendicular to the draw direction of the injection mold tooling to produce the part correctly, as well as considerations in the design to accommodate the slides in the part geometry.
 Addressing this high-risk item early in the development process avoided tooling changes later that would have been extremely costly.

-In this example above, three decisions led to smooth and efficient optimization for manufacturing:
+In this example above, three decisions by product development fir led to smooth and efficient optimization for manufacturing: